Check AI Brand Mentions: 5 Methods from Free to Automated

 • "What should I use for [the main problem your product solves]?"

 Note whether your brand appears in each response, where it appears (first, middle, or buried at the end), and how it's described.
+This is a basic way to find ai brand mentions.

 Limitation: AI engines randomize responses slightly between sessions.
 A single check may not reflect your typical visibility.
 Run each query 2-3 times for more reliable results.